 Kirk Cameron (Buck Williams), Brad Johnson (Rayford Steele), Janaya Stevens (Chloe Steele), Gordon Currie (Nicolae Carpathia), Clarence Gilyard (Pastor Bruce Barnes), Chelsea Noble (Hattie Dunham), Krista Bridges (Ivy Gold), Lubomir Mykytiuk (Rabbi Tsion Ben-Judah), Chris Bondy (Steve Plank), David MacNiven (Chris Smith), Christie McFadyen (Irene Steele), Brian Kaulback (Burned Fireman)

-The films rights to the books were obtained by Canadian brothers Peter and Paul Lalonde who operate Cloud Ten Pictures where they made their own series of End Times films with the likes of Armageddon (1998), Revelation (1999), Tribulation (2000) and Judgment (2001), among other works.
+The films rights to the books were obtained by Canadian brothers Peter and Paul Lalonde who operated as Cloud Ten Pictures.
+Under the Cloud Ten banner, they made their own series of End Times films consisting of Armageddon (1998), Revelation (1999), Tribulation (2000) and Judgment (2001), among other works.
 The Lalondes produced three Left Behind films, which consist of Left Behind (2000), Tribulation Force and Left Behind: World at War (2005), all starring high-profile Christian convert Kirk Cameron.

-At some point, the Lalondes and LaHaye and Jenkins parted ways with the two authors filing a lawsuit against Cloud Ten Pictures before the first film even opened, the basis of which seemed to be that they felt let down by the Lalondes for failing to produce the film on an A-budget.
+Before the first film even opened, LaHaye and Jenkins filed a lawsuit against Cloud Ten Pictures, the basis of which seemed to be that they felt let down by the Lalondes for failing to produce the film on an A-budget.
 Even though Tribulation Force is based quite closely on their second novel Tribulation Force: The Continuing Drama of Those Left Behind (1998), LaHaye and Jenkins have declined to be credited on the film, while the third film World at War is an original work that abandons all connection with the book series.
-Despite the legal issues, Paul Lalonde without his brother later went on to remake the original as the Nicolas Cage-starring Left Behind (2014).
-Subsequent to this, there was also a further film Left Behind – Vanished: Next Generation (2016) produced by LaHaye’s grandson without the involvement of the Lalondes, which reworked the basics for a Young Adult audience.
+The court settlement went in the Lalondes’ favour.
+Paul Lalonde without his brother later went on to remake the original as the Nicolas Cage-starring Left Behind (2014), followed by the Kevin Sorbo starring/directed Left Behind: Rise of the Antichrist (2023).
+There was also a further film Left Behind – Vanished: Next Generation (2016) produced by LaHaye’s grandson without the involvement of the Lalondes, which reworked the basics for a Young Adult audience.

 The problem with dramatically portraying the Biblical End Times is that the actual Biblical account, which ends with The Antichrist ruling over the Earth for a thousand years, is one that runs contrary to the message of good drama, not to mention is a little pessimistic for a film that is trying to offer an upbeat Christian message.
 So in order for their stories to have things like heroic arcs, most Christian films have to cheat on this.
 The Omega Code (1999) actually had the Antichrist being defeated.
 In Tribulation Force, they get around this with The Antichrist not being defeated overall just in terms of the particular scheme he was trying to pull off.